 We did this entire Albania itinerary using a combination of furgons (minivans) and coach buses, plus one ferry.
 If you want to replicate our route, I’ve included full public transportation instructions for getting from place to place under each destination.

-Top tip: In Albania, you can use the website Gjirafa to check bus routes and schedules.
+Top tip: Use the website Gjirafa to check bus routes and schedules for Albania and neighbouring countries in English.

 Should you hire a car in Albania?